 - Ginkgo Biloba

 In general, you would want to take phytoestrogens in average doses.
-Avoid over dosage and make sure that you review all medications you are taking before you pair them with phytoestrogenic herbs.
-Even though the phytoestrogens do not cause too much adverse effects, they can destroy the normal production of hormones in the long run.
+Avoid overdosage, and make sure that you review all medications you are taking before pairing them with phytoestrogenic herbs.
+Even though the phytoestrogens do not cause too many adverse effects, they can destroy hormones’ normal production in the long run.
 If you keep on feeding your body with estrogen-like forms, it will lose its full potential to produce estrogen naturally.
 In this case, it is advised to take the phytoestrogenic herbs in moderation.

 Tips on How to Use Herbal Medicines

 Most herbs can be used as Tea.
 The herbs are dried and crushed to fine pieces to be brewed as tea.
-Some others, are made into concentrated extracts or tincture.
+Some others are made into concentrated extracts or tinctures.
 It is often derived from a mixture of alcohol and chopped herbs.
-Some herbs are being reduced or dried to a powder form and are combined with water to make paste and used as a topical substance.
-This can be applied on the surface of the skin.
+Some herbs are being reduced or dried to a powder form and are combined with water to make a paste and used as a topical substance.
+This can be applied to the surface of the skin.

 Some of the herbs are incorporated in dietary supplements.
 They come with vitamins, minerals and other essential nutrients.
 Most of the herbs are also available in capsules, tablets and powder form.
 All supplements are taken by mouth and no other method of administration.
 It could be that you take them as a pill or a beverage.

-If you have noticed, most of the herbal medications mentioned above didn’t have established daily values to be taken daily.
-The reason for this is the fact that these supplements are not fully regulated and their therapeutic claims are not yet 100% approved by food and drug departments.
-Although they are said to be very effective in addressing symptoms in menopause, still they need to be researched more to show their potency and efficiency.
+Most of the herbal medications mentioned above didn’t have established daily values to be taken daily, if you have noticed.
+This is because these supplements are not fully regulated and their therapeutic claims are not yet 100% approved by food and drug departments.
+Although they are said to be very effective in addressing symptoms in menopause, they still need to be researched more to show their potency and efficiency.